-Objective Principle Description Commitment to continuous improvement The Authority is committed to regularly reviewing and refining its business processes to promote both efficiency and effectiveness in executing its mandate.
-The Authority will continually seek to refine its approach to cost allocation between programs over time as costs to support new programs become more stable and predictable.
-Recognize equity considerations The Authority aims to promote an equitable approach to determining fees, costs and other charges that considers the impact of fees on regulated parties in support of a robust Ontario marketplace.
+Objective Principle Description Commitment to continuous improvement RPRA is committed to regularly reviewing and refining its business processes to promote both efficiency and effectiveness in executing its mandate.
+RPRA will continually seek to refine its approach to cost allocation between programs over time as costs to support new programs become more stable and predictable.
+Recognize equity considerations RPRA aims to promote an equitable approach to determining fees, costs and other charges that considers the impact of fees on regulated parties in support of a robust Ontario marketplace.
 Fees are designed to minimize marketplace distortions and fairly reflect higher volume producers' share.
-Fees are predictable and easily understood Simplicity and predictability The Authority aims to establish fees that are simply understood and result in predictable costs for fee payors.
-Long-term financial sustainability of the Authority Sustainability and agility Fees enable the Authority to effectively and efficiently carry out its mandate.
-The Authority will also maintain prudent reserves to provide it with the operational agility to respond to emerging risks and priorities.
+Fees are predictable and easily understood Simplicity and predictability RPRA aims to establish fees that are simply understood and result in predictable costs for fee payors.
+Long-term financial sustainability of RPRA Sustainability and agility Fees enable RPRA to effectively and efficiently carry out its mandate.
+RPRA will also maintain prudent reserves to provide it with the operational agility to respond to emerging risks and priorities.